 - the realm in the case of Network Specific Identifier based SUCI/SUPI; or

 - the MCC and MNC in the case of an IMSI based SUCI/SUPI;

-- the serving PLMN ID is replaced by SNPN ID (i.e. PLMN ID and NID);
+NOTE X: When IMSI based SUPI is used, the IMSI is globally unique and assigned by the owner of a PLMN ID containing MCC and MNC of the IMSI as defined in TS 23.501 [2]. - the serving PLMN ID is replaced by SNPN ID (i.e. PLMN ID and NID);

 - In step 2, the NRF in SNPN identifies NRF in CH based on the identification for the Credentials Holder.